2009 Bronx terrorism plot: Suspects

 The terrorist suspects were four Muslim men; three are African-American U.S. citizens, and one is a Haitian immigrant.
-James Cromitie was first recruited by Shahed Hussain, an Albany hotel owner and FBI informant at the Masjid al-Ikhlas mosque in Newburgh, New York, which he attended on only a few occasions.
+James Cromitie (born December 24, 1964) was first recruited by Shahed Hussain, an Albany hotel owner and FBI informant at the Masjid al-Ikhlas mosque in Newburgh, New York, which he attended on only a few occasions.
 The FBI informant posed as a wealthy business man and enticed Cromitie with an offer of $250,000.

 Cromitie and his three accomplices, David Williams, Onta Williams, and Laguerre Payen, had no serious offences on their records, but were described as "extremely violent men" by prosecutors.
 The defense argued that these men would never have contrived this plot without the leadership of paid informants, which many have considered a wasteful use of government resources, i.e., to create terrorism plots where there wouldn't have been any to begin with.
 None of the men had the money, knowledge or skills to obtain materials or assemble a bomb.

 Cromitie (also known as Abdul Rahman), the reported leader, claimed he was born a Muslim and that his parents live in Afghanistan.
 He told the FBI informant that he was angry about the US military killing Muslims in Afghanistan and Pakistan.
 He had lived in Brooklyn and had a record of 27 arrests for minor crimes both in upstate New York State and New York City.

 In April 2009, the FBI informant coaxed Cromitie and his three alleged accomplices into accepting their targets.
 They were to bomb the Riverdale Temple and nearby Riverdale Jewish Center in the Bronx.
-They were also to fire Stinger surface-to-air guided missiles at military planes at a nearby air base, although it was not clear if they were to target any manned aircraft.
+They were also to fire Stinger surface-to-air guided missiles at military planes at a nearby air base, although it was not clear if they were to target any crewed aircraft.

 In late August 2010, Hussain testified that Cromitie "hated Jews and Jewish people and he hated the American people, American soldiers.
 He was full of hate on those subjects.
 He said he would kill the president (then George W. Bush) 700 times because he's the Antichrist."